matomo-org/developer-documentation/docs/2.x/tracking-javascript-guide.md

 ## Internal search tracking

 Piwik offers advanced [Site Search Analytics](http://piwik.org/docs/site-search/) feature, letting you track how your visitors use your internal website search engine.
 By default, Piwik can read URL parameters that will contain the search keyword.
-However, you can also record the site search keyword manually using the Javascript function `trackSiteSearch(...)`
+However, you can also record the site search keyword manually using the JavaScript function `trackSiteSearch(...)`

 In your website, in standard pages, you would typically have a call to record Page views via `piwikTracker.trackPageView()`.
 On your search result page, you would call **instead** `piwikTracker.trackSiteSearch(keyword, category, searchCount)` function to record the internal search request.
 Note: the 'keyword' parameter is required, but category and searchCount are optional.